-- Issuing Endangered Missing Child and Endangered Missing Adult Alerts. - Collaborating with others on the issuance of Amber Alerts. - Analyzing social networking websites, public records and law enforcement databases to help locate children. - Providing a free program to collect DNA from a missing person's family so the missing person can be identified. - Providing training to law enforcement, other professionals, schoolchildren and the public. - Providing investigative guidance, resource recommendations and assistance.
+- Issuing Endangered Missing Child and Endangered Missing Adult Alerts. - Collaborating with law enforcement partners on the issuance of Amber Alerts. - Analyzing public websites and law enforcement databases to help locate children. - Providing a free program to collect DNA from a missing person's family so the missing person can be identified. - Providing training to law enforcement, other professionals, students and the public. - Providing investigative guidance, resource recommendations and assistance.

 When a child goes missing, parents should contact local law enforcement immediately.
-The clearinghouse will take a supplemental report and ensure that the child's name is entered into the FBI's National Crime Information Center database.
-Parents should also file a report with the National Center for Missing & Exploited Children.
+The clearinghouse will take a supplemental report and ensure that the child's name is entered into the National Crime Information Center (NCIC) database.
+Parents should also file a report with the National Center for Missing & Exploited Children (NCMEC).

-2019 BY THE NUMBERS
+2020 BY THE NUMBERS